JohnDavidAnthony/Self_Driving_Car/README.md

 <img src="images/car.png" alt="Picture of Car" width="400px" height="auto">

 ## Neural Network
-The network is customizeable in terms of how many layers and the number of nodes in each layer.
+The network is customizable in terms of how many layers and the number of nodes in each layer.
 The type of network is fixed (feed forward) and I would like to try new network types in the future.
 The network I used to run the cars is comprised of 3 layers.
 The input layer has 5 inputs for the car's sensors and another one for the speed of the car.
 5 neurons for the hidden layer and 2 neurons for the output (1 for left/right turning and 1 for forwards/reverse.
 Thicker lines indicate bigger weights, green is a positive multiplier, red is a negative multiplier.
 <img src="images/network.png" alt="Picture of Neural Network" width="500px" height="auto">